Slamy/Wiki_MiSTer/Configuration-Files.md

 vscale_mode=1
 ```

-Or, suppose you wanted to force the original 8:7 aspect ratio for SNES:
+Or, suppose you wanted to add an option to select the original 8:7 aspect ratio for the SNES core:
 ```
 [SNES]
 custom_aspect_ratio_1=8:7